Kozoaku/XIV_Databar/README.md

 ## Contributing

 If you wish to contribute to the project, please fork and submit a pull request.
 The project uses [Semantic Release](https://semantic-release.gitbook.io/semantic-release/) to parse commit messages and generate a semantic version number.
 Any PR's opened should follow the format expected by Semantic Release.
+See the [contributing](docs/contributing.md) documentation for a more detailed explaination.

 I am not very active in game, but I will give any contributions the same care and attention you did.
 Please note, you will need to copy the Libs folder from the most